4.9

 Copied

 Customer Relations Manager with over 8 years of expertise in developing policies, overseeing customer service teams, and enhancing overall customer experiences.
-Adept at managing high-stakes customer relationships, analyzing feedback, and collaborating cross-functionally to align strategies.
+Adept at managing high-stakes customer relationships, analysing feedback, and collaborating cross-functionally to align strategies.
 Proven record of achieving significant improvements in customer satisfaction and retention.

 Takeaway